Overview

 Practical Research For the Church

-Our Doctor of Philosophy in Applied Theology is an advanced research degree preparing students for teaching and research in theological schools, colleges, and universities and as for the scholarly enhancement of ministry practice.
+The Doctor of Philosophy in Applied Theology is an advanced research degree preparing students for teaching and research in theological schools, colleges, and universities and as for the scholarly enhancement of ministry practice.

-Available: Residential & Modular
+Available: Residential & Fully Online

 52